YottaDB/YDBDoc/AdminOpsGuide/ipcresource.rst

 To terminate a gtmsecshr process, use a KILL-15 after shutting down all YottaDB processes and running down all database regions in use by YottaDB in that directory.

 .. note::
-   YottaDB strongly recommends that all YottaDB processes that use a given version use the same settings for the gtm_log and gtm_tmp environment variables. gtmsecshr inherits these values from the YottaDB process that starts it.
-Not having common values for gtm_tmp and gtm_log for all processes that use a given version of YottaDB can have an adverse impact on performance.
+   YottaDB strongly recommends that all YottaDB processes that use a given version use the same settings for the ydb_log and ydb_tmp environment variables. gtmsecshr inherits these values from the YottaDB process that starts it.
+Not having common values for ydb_tmp and ydb_log for all processes that use a given version of YottaDB can have an adverse impact on performance.

-If there are multiple YottaDB versions active on a system, YottaDB recommends different values of gtm_tmp and gtm_log be used for each version.
+If there are multiple YottaDB versions active on a system, YottaDB recommends different values of ydb_tmp and ydb_log be used for each version.
 This makes system administration easier.

 .. note::
    A given database file can only be opened by processes of a single version of YottaDB at any given time.
 Contemporary releases of YottaDB protect against concurrent access to YottaDB files by processes executing different versions of YottaDB.
 Since historical versions of YottaDB did not protect against this condition, YottaDB recommends procedural safeguards against inadvertent concurrent access by processes of multiple versions on systems on which old versions of YottaDB are installed and active, since such concurrent usage can cause structural damage to the database.